 - a.
-Two introductory courses (any of the above sequences) - Six core courses (Sociology 301, Sociology 302, Sociology 332, Anthropology 332, Anthropology 361, and either Sociology 331 or Anthropology 321) - c.
+Two introductory courses (see prerequisite courses A or B) - b.
+Six core courses (Sociology 301, Sociology 302, Sociology 332, Anthropology 332, Anthropology 361, and either Sociology 331 or Anthropology 321) - c.
 At least nine electives, of which - four must be Sociology/Anthropology courses, including two area courses - 2. four must be at the 300-400 level - d.
-I. Prospective majors have to complete the prerequisite 101/102 introductory courses with a combined average of 60. - When applying for a major the student must have a combined average of 65 in a minimum of four or more Departmental courses at or above the 200 level. - 3.
+1. Prospective majors have to complete the prerequisite 101/102 introductory courses with a combined average of 60. - When applying for a major the student must have a combined average of 65 in a minimum of four or more Departmental courses at or above the 200 level. - 3.
 It is strongly recommended that students take 200 level courses in their second year. - It is recommended that students apply for a major at the end of their second year or at the beginning of their third year. - 5.
 Each major will be assigned a faculty advisor.